 Reactive Attachment Disorder (RAD)

 Generally rooted in early childhood neglect or inconsistent caregiving, RAD can make it difficult for individuals to form healthy emotional connections with others.
+Early attachment wounds can evolve into trust issues, fear of intimacy, and difficulty regulating emotions.
+Therapy for RAD focuses on creating a sense of emotional safety and building secure relational patterns.

 Acute Stress Disorder (ASD)